 My assessment had gone up 20%, a growth of about $80,000 in assessed value, and at current property tax rates, about $680 in additional taxes.
 Now, I’m no Tea Partier, and I’m certainly a believer in the necessity of taxation, but it ought to be on a fair market value evaluation of the property, and this new figure just wasn’t coming up as kosher to me.
 I called a friend of mine who is an experienced real estate agent looking for options, and he offered a good place to start.

 Fortunately, you can appeal the OTR’s assessment of your home, and the process for that is pretty straight forward.

 If you’re looking to set up a real estate auction, you will find that the Carolina Auction and Realty for auctions site has all the information you will need.
 Even so, we will discuss a few details here.
 Just a few quick tips on things I’ve seen people commonly miss or find themselves unsure on.
 For starters in your assessment letter, there are some pieces you’re going to want to hold on to, because they’re helpful in searching around.
-Those are the Square, Suffix and Lot numbers.
+Those are the Square, Suffiax and Lot numbers.
 Not every house has one of each, in our case, we just had Square and Lot numbers.
 These are the city’s markers for your property.
 While you have an address that is unique, it’s the Square, Suffix and Lot you’ll need to write your defense.